siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - A0 Self-Consistent Closure of a Self-Refracting Flow.md

 ### Combined closure condition

-The total effective index is the combined loading from both cycles.
+The total effective index follows from the combined energy density from both cycles.
 For a thin torus with independent overlap contributions,

 $$